Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Introduction

 $\bullet$ Second, we develop a regularization method that automatically balances between the eigenspace of the bias-corrected target network and the weighted average eigenspace of the source networks obtained from the first step.
 This step is a key component of the transfer learning process.
 Compared to transfer learning of the parameters in regression models (e.g., \citet{li2022transfer,tian2023transfer}), our proposed regularization method is for transfer learning of the eigenspaces, requiring a different technical treatment.
 We establish a useful error bound for the estimated eigenspace obtained by the {regularization method}.
-The bound reveals clearly how the heterogeneity and privacy-preserving levels affect the estimated eigenspace.
-We show that the regularized eigenspace has a smaller error bound than the one obtained from the target network only or the weighted average eigenspace of the source networks, achieving the goal of transfer learning.
-To the best of our knowledge, this is the first work that studies transfer learning for community detection of networks.
+The bound reveals clearly how the heterogeneity and privacy-preserving levels affect the estimated eigenspace. {We show that the regularized eigenspace generally yields a smaller error bound than that obtained using only the target network or the weighted average eigenspace of the source networks}, achieving the goal of transfer learning.
+To the best of our knowledge, this is the first work that studies transfer learning for community detection of networks {from a statistical perspective}.